Building HS2

 Tunnels

-HS2 will consist of 64 miles (102.9km) of dedicated high-speed rail tunnel, constructed in five separate tunnel drives along the London to West Midlands route, in a number of different locations.
+HS2 will consist of 65 miles (105km) of dedicated high-speed rail tunnel, constructed in five separate twin-tunnel drives along the London to West Midlands route, in a number of different locations.

 Viaducts and bridges

-HS2 will build over 11 miles of viaducts and bridges, which will include more than 500 bridging structures and over 50 major viaducts which will stretch across valleys, rivers, roads and flood plains.
+HS2 will build over 11 miles of viaducts and bridges, which will include hundreds of bridging structures and over 50 major viaducts which will stretch across valleys, rivers, roads and flood plains.

-• Over 50 viaducts measuring about 9 miles (15km) in length will be built.
+- Over 50 major viaducts measuring about 9 miles (15km) in length will be built.

-• The UK’s longest viaduct will cross the Colne Valley.
-It will be over 2 miles (3.4km) long, which is just over half a mile longer than the Forth Rail Bridge.
+- The UK’s longest railway bridge, the Colne Valley Viaduct, spans lakes, waterways and roads on the outskirts of London.
+It is over 2 miles (3.4km) long, which is just over half a mile longer than the Forth Rail Bridge.

 Cuttings and embankments